 After making changes to zoning regulations and parcel developments in ArcGIS Urban, you can overwrite selected scenarios in the imported scene with those updates.
 Additionally, you can import new scenarios from ArcGIS Urban to the imported scene.

-To get the changes from ArcGIS Urban, click ArcGIS Urban > Get changes from Urban in the main menu.

-The Get changes from ArcGIS Urban dialog box appears:
+Click ArcGIS Urban > Get changes from Urban in the main menu to open the Get changes from ArcGIS Urban dialog box: